Dal-041/Knights_of_Ludd/KoL Knights of Ludd writing.md

 #### Tor

 A lower caliber and less demanding version of the Mauler cannon, firing antimatter charged munitions that are highly effective at destroying enemy armor.
-Manufactoring such an advanced weapon system is beyond the normal means of the Church, and most of these are traded by the Hegemony as part armament transfer treaties that date back to the First AI War.
+Manufacturing such an advanced weapon system is beyond the normal means of the Church, and most of these are traded by the Hegemony as part armament transfer treaties that date back to the First AI War.

 ## Skills

 ### Phase transposition (Luna Sea)
 Synchronize the fleets drive bubble with subtle fluctuations in ambient phase space, allowing near instantaneous displacement to the "Luna Sea" star system.

 A successful transposition creates persistent deformations within the target system's phase space, preventing repeat transpositions for a period of three months.
-The safety and-long term effects of this manuever, both on crew and stellar objects, are completely unknown.
+The safety and long-term effects of this maneuver, both on crew and stellar objects, are completely unknown.

 ## Hullmods
 ### KOL MODIFICATIONS

-Unable or unwilling to service the complex powerplants and ship nanoforges that allow the deployment of modern shield and ablative armor systems, the defensive strategy of the Knights of Ludd necesarilly centers around much simpler disposable external armor plates backed up by older capacitor-based shield screens.
+Unable or unwilling to service the complex powerplants and ship nanoforges that allow the deployment of modern shield and ablative armor systems, the defensive strategy of the Knights of Ludd necessarily centers around much simpler disposable external armor plates backed up by older capacitor-based shield screens.
 While such doctrine can be effective when ships are deployed in large numbers, it is decidedly less so when ships are forced to operate alone or in small groups.

 Although any ship that loses its external armor plates is effectively crippled, the accompanying mass reduction will at least allow it to perform a rapid retreat.